-A portion of the refuge beach will be temporarily closed from mid-April through the end of August to protect threatened beach nesting birds.
+A portion of the refuge beach will be temporarily closed from mid-April through the late August to protect threatened beach nesting birds.
 The beach area closest to the ocean will remain open for recreation.
+Please call the main office for the exact beach opening date at 631-286-0485.
 Please obey all closed area signs.

 About the Complex